How to set up Windows Authentication for Azure AD with the incoming trust-based flow

 placeholder.
 Note the space followinghttps

-and the space prior to the closing/
+and before the closing/

 in the value mapping.Value name Value KERBEROS.MICROSOFTONLINE.COM <https login.microsoftonline.com:443: your_Azure_AD_tenant_id